cristidraghici/family-tree/README.md

 ### Quick UUID

 To get a quick valid UUID, use the browser's console to run this command: `console.log(crypto.randomUUID())`

+### Features to be added

+- Enhance and simplify the save functionality;
+- Add better automatic positioning to the elements of the tree;
+- Add print / pdf support;
+- Add language support;
+- Improve the notifications system;
+- Improve the mobile usability.

 ## Credits